Thursday, March 1, 2012

 "I Feel for You" (1984) - Chaka Khan [original by Prince released in 1979]

-With her smash hit "I Feel for You," soul/funk diva Chaka Khan transformed a forgotten Prince album track into a rousing club banger in 1984.
+With her smash "I Feel for You," soul/funk diva Chaka Khan transformed a forgotten Prince album track into a rousing club banger in 1984.
 Chaka injected a shot of adrenaline into the Purple One's song and made it her own, scoring her biggest hit as a solo artist in the process.
-The original version of the song was featured on Prince's self-titled second album and is quite good.
-Chaka's remake features a great rap from Melle Mel, who was a member of influential rap group Grandmaster Flash and the Furious Five.
+The original version of the song was featured on Prince's self-titled second album, and it's really good.
+Chaka's remake features a great rap from Melle Mel, who was a member of influential hip-hop group Grandmaster Flash and the Furious Five.
 And Stevie Wonder contributes a cracking harmonica solo.
 The song also samples some of Stevie's vocals from his 1963 hit "Fingertips."
-Chaka delivered an amazing vocal performance on this song and let everyone know that she was still a forced to be reckoned with in the '80s.
+Chaka delivers a sensational vocal performance here, showing once again why she remains a major force in contemporary music.

 "Hallelujah" - Jeff Buckley 1994 [original by Leonard Cohen released in 1984]

-The late singer/songwriter/guitarist's exquisite interpretation of Leonard Cohen's song is filled with beauty, sadness, wistfulness and hope.
-It's just an amazing rendition of an already powerful song.
+The late singer/songwriter/guitarist Jeff Buckley's exquisite interpretation of Leonard Cohen's classic "Hallelujah" is filled with beauty, sadness, wistfulness and hope.
+It's a superb rendition of an already powerful song.
 Buckley's tragic death at the age of 30 from drowning makes the cover even more poignant.
 It's comparable to Otis Redding's "(Sittin' on) the Dock of the Bay," which was released shortly after his untimely death in a plane crash.
 Both songs are sad but beautiful remembrances of two extremely gifted artists whose lives were cut short in their prime.

 No comments: